dddddddddzzzz/open-heart-element/README.md

 - `emoji`: Required.
 Specify an emoji.

 #### States
-- `[errored]`: Present when POST response comes back with a not ok response.
 - `[disabled]`: Present when a heart has been sent.
 - `[aria-pressed="true"]`: Present when a heart has been sent.
 - `[aria-busy="true"]`: Present when a heart is being sent.